iddocohen/vco-stats-downloader/README.md

 Depending on the demand, I might program a switch for enable/disable the plugin.

 ## Versions
+* Current (not released 1.3):
+    * Fixed bug when "Capacity Trendline" is not selected.
+    * Convert timestamp to readable date.
 * 1.2:
-    * Fixing a bug in Transport (Upper) statistics.
+    * Fixed a bug in Transport (Upper) statistics.
 Data got sorted which was not intended.
-    * Adding "Capacity Trend line" functionality for Trasnport (Upper) statistics
+    * Adding "Capacity Trendline" functionality for "Transport (Upper)" statistics
     * Supporting now App identification which are dynamic.
 * 1.1:
     * Performance improvement of around 50-60% for collecting and producing the data.